dylnbk/chatty-v2/README.md

 **Saving Conversations:**

-- Enter a name for your conversation in the **"Save conversation"** text input field in the sidebar.
-- Click the **Save** button to store the current chat history in Firebase Firestore.
+- Enter a name for your conversation and click the **Save** button to store the current chat history.

 **Loading Conversations:**